American Communist Party (2024): Split from CPUSA

 The American Communist Party (ACP) split from the Communist Party USA (CPUSA), and uses a modified version (left) of the CPUSA's hammer and sickle (right) as its party symbol.

 In July 2024, the Infrared-led group split from the Communist Party USA (CPUSA) and created the American Communist Party (ACP).
-ACP described itself as "[a] reconstitution of the Communist Party USA", which had rejected Marxism–Leninism and embraced "allegiance to the Democratic Party".
-Founders included Jackson Hinkle, Haz Al-Din, and former Party of Communists USA (PCUSA) leader and International Freedom Battalion volunteer Christopher Helali.
-ACP has since positioned itself as a patriotic alternative to CPUSA.
-ACP was founded as "[a] 'MAGA communist' splinter from the old Stalinist US Communist Party".
+ACP described itself as "[a] reconstitution of the Communist Party USA", viewing the CPUSA as having had rejected Marxism–Leninism and embraced "allegiance to the Democratic Party".
+The ACP's founding executive committee included Jackson Hinkle, Haz Al-Din, and former Party of Communists USA (PCUSA) leader and International Freedom Battalion volunteer Christopher Helali.
+ACP has since positioned itself as a "patriotic" American alternative to CPUSA.

-Al-Din was never a CPUSA member.
-Prior to the ACP split, Hinkle claimed that CPUSA had expelled him.
-CPUSA leadership claimed that Hinkle had never joined CPUSA, beyond signing up for their newsletter, and that Hinkle did not reflect CPUSA values.